Eagle Township, Black Hawk County, Iowa

-Eagle Township is one of seventeen rural townships in Black Hawk County, Iowa, USA.
+Eagle Township is one of seventeen rural townships in Black Hawk County, Iowa, United States.
 As of the 2000 census, its population was 511.

 History

 Eagle Township was organized in 1858.

 Geography

 Eagle Township covers an area of 36.62 sqmi and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Eagle and Saint Mary's of Mount Carmel.